Teledyne FLIR Black Hornet

-The Black Hornet Nano is a military micro unmanned aerial vehicle (UAV) developed by Prox Dynamics AS of Norway, which was bought by Teledyne FLIR in 2016 for 134 million dollars. currently manufacturers the Black Hornet.
+The Black Hornet is a military micro unmanned aerial vehicle (UAV) developed by Prox Dynamics AS of Norway, which was bought by Teledyne FLIR in 2016 for 134 million dollars. currently manufacturers the Black Hornet.
 Teledyne FLIR specializes in the manufacture of IR cameras, like the one used on the Black Hornet.

 Design

 The Black Hornet is connected to the operator with a digital data link and GPS.
 Images are displayed on a small handheld terminal, which can be used by the operator to control the UAV.

 The Black Hornet is launched from a small box that can be strapped to a utility belt, which also stores transmitted data.

 Since the drone itself does not store any data, it is not an advantage if captured.
 Operators can steer the UAV or set waypoints for it to fly itself.

 The drone measures around 16 × 2.5 cm (6 × 1 in) and provides troops on the ground with local situational awareness.
 It is small enough to fit in one hand and weighs 18 g (0.7 oz) with its battery.

 The UAV is equipped with a camera which transmits video and still images to the operator.
 It was developed as part of a £20 million contract for 160 units with Marlborough Communications Ltd.

 An operator can be trained to operate the Black Hornet in 20 minutes.
 It has three cameras: one looking forward, one straight down, and one pointing down at 45 degrees.

 A Black Hornet package contains two helicopters and, since a 90% charge is reached in 20–25 minutes, the same as its hovering time, when one needs to be recharged the other is ready to fly.
 Top speed is 21 km/h (13 mph).

 In October 2014, Prox Dynamics unveiled a version of the PD-100 Black Hornet with night vision capabilities, with long-wave infrared and day video sensors that can transmit video or high-resolution still images via a digital data link with a 1.6 km (1 mile) range.

 Over 3,000 Black Hornets had been delivered as of 2014.